-I read this book from cover to cover and was delighted to note that cocoa butter can help moisturise and heal skin that is damaged due to eczema (pg 178).
+I read this book from cover to cover.
+I was extremely delighted to note that cocoa butter can help moisturise and heal skin that is damaged due to eczema (pg 178).
 Yeay to Luscious Cocoa – imagine what it can do for our skin!

 Karen Fisher’s ‘The Healthy Skin Diet : Your Complete Guide to beautiful skin in only 8 weeks!’ is the winner of the 2008 Australian Food Media Awards for Best Health, Nutrition or Special Diet book.
 You could get a copy at major online bookstores or read the e-book, like I did. 😀